-Work is believed to be done by a force when an object experiences displacement parallel to the line of action of the force.
-It’s an activity that includes force and movement in the direction of force.
+Work is believed to be done by a force when an object experiences displacement parallels to the line of action of the force.
+It’s an activity that includes force and movement in the direction of the force.
 The capability for doing work is what the energy is!
-Let’s learn more about work and energy concept along with principle of work and energy.
+In this article, let’s learn more about work and energy concept along with principle of work and energy.

 Principle of Work and Energy

-Here K.Ef is final kinetic energy and K.Ei is initial kinetic energy.
+Here K.Ef is the final kinetic energy and K.Ei is the initial kinetic energy.

 Work and Energy Equations